opencontainers/web/content/about.md

 title = "About"
 +++

-The Open Container Project is open governance structure for the express purpose of creating a de jure container runtime standard.
+The Open Container Project is open governance structure for the express purpose of creating an open industry standard for container runtime.

 It has been announced June 20th 2015: [Press Release](http://fixme.com), [Blog Post](http://fixme.com).